sahikabetul/Medical-Appointment-NoShow-Prediction/README.md

 # Medical-Appointment-NoShow-Prediction | Which Patient will not Come to the Appointment?
-## Solution to a daily life problem guided by Medical Appointment No Shows data from 2016
+## Solution to a daily life problem guided by 'Medical Appointment No Shows' data from 2016
 Not coming to examination appointments is a negative situation for the health system as well as the patient.

 Patients who do not come to their appointment on time cause an interruption in the scheduling process.
 If they do not come at all, they waste the doctor's time, and if they come late, they cause the doctor to do extra work.
 In both cases, the efficiency of the health system reduces.